reahl/reahl/reahl-doc/doc/tutorial/styling.rst

 :class:`~reahl.web.pure.ColumnLayout` and
 :class:`~reahl.web.pure.UnitSize` for more details.

-:class:`~reahl.web.pure.PageColumnLayout` is meant to be used with an :class:`~reahl.web.ui.HTML5Page`.
-It changes the page to have a header and footer with several columns inbetween.
+:class:`~reahl.web.layout.PageLayout` is meant to be used with an :class:`~reahl.web.ui.HTML5Page`.
+It changes the page to have a header and footer with a content area inbetween.
+A :class:`~reahl.web.pure.ColumnLayout` can be used with the :class:`~reahl.web.layout.PageLayout` to lay out the content area of the page as distinct columns.

 Here is an example of how these Layouts are used to change a page and a :class:`~reahl.web.ui.Menu` on that page: